sumit18cs/connectkgp/README.md

 # Connect KGP
-## Connect KGP is a web-based application to provide Educational resources to the college community.
+## Connect KGP is a one-stop platform where students get all the information they need, from academics to placements.
+It’s designed to cater to every career path and skill and can be helpful for people looking for the right resources.
+It essentially is a social media platform.
+Only the media here is all things academics.

 ![**Slideshow**](/Slideshow.gif)